 - All servers assigned to a student (Delphix Engine, Linux servers, etc.) are accessed using an easy to follow IP scheme: 10.0.studentnumber.suffix.
 “Studentnumber” is the number the student was given prior to class.
 Suffix depends on the system; Delphix Engines are at .10, Linux source servers on .20, Linux Targets on .30 and .40, and so on.
 This makes it so students always get a consistent experience from their labs, every time.

 - Lab Guides!
 This is for Delphix Education, remember?
 By deploying Lab Guides to these systems, students are able to work through a number of activities right from their jumpbox.

 - Carepackages, just like in Hunger Games.
 LabAlchemy was designed to bring up pre-created labs out of systems saved in Amazon as AMIs.
 In order to make modifications, add extra features, etc. I designed a system of private/public keys and deployable carepackages, which allow for custom instructions, files, etc. following classroom launch.

 - Mobile!
 Since the LabAlchemy app was created with a mobile friendly graphics library (Twitter Bootstrap 3), and the jumpboxes are displayed with HTML5, you can spin up/tear down classrooms and take labs with an iPad or other tablet.
 You can do it on a phone too, but man that’s tiny.

 That’s it for today!
-We’ve been using this system internally for a little over a year to provide training, do internal testing, development, and all manner of demos and learning workshops.
+We’ve been using this system internally to provide training, do internal testing, development, and all manner of demos and learning workshops.
 At its peak we’ve had over 550 servers up at a single time.
 The best part: on average, the cost of running labs is on average about $0.75 per student per hour.
 The beauty of the burstable cloud.